gerekper/ganjaking/wp-content/plugins/recaptcha-for-woocommerce/readme.txt

 = 1.0.4 =

-* Added new option "No-conflict" mode.
+* Added new option “No-conflict” mode.
 This will helpful when there is conflict is Recaptcha js

 = 1.0.3 =